American Addiction Centers Photo

 Methadone Addiction, Withdrawal, and Detox

-Methadone belongs to the opioid class of medications but is a U.S. Food and Drug Administration (FDA) approved medication to treat opioid use disorder (OUD).1 As a long-acting full opioid agonist, methadone acts on opioid receptors in the brain to manage withdrawal symptoms and reduce cravings for other opioids (e.g., heroin, oxycodone, fentanyl, morphine, etc.).1,2
+Methadone belongs to the opioid class of medications but is approved by the United States Food and Drug Administration (FDA) to treat opioid use disorder (OUD).1 As a long-acting full opioid agonist, methadone acts on opioid receptors in the brain to manage withdrawal symptoms and reduce cravings for other opioids (e.g., heroin, oxycodone, fentanyl, morphine, etc.).1,2

 Although methadone binds to and activates opioid receptors, it is more long acting and has effects that are felt more slowly over time than many other opioids.
 For those dependent on opioids, methadone treatment doses don’t produce euphoria.2 Additionally, if other opioids are taken with it, methadone can blunt their effects, thus discouraging misuse.1